dennislee22/fraud-detection-telco/README.md

 - Both RFC and XGBoost could lead to a perfect score but give very different answers due to different calculation methods and model architectures.

 ## Step 4: Model Visualization
+- Run this [script](inference-viz.ipynb) to generate and visualize the inference result.